outrowender/vChar/README.md

 ## Download

-Click [here](https://github.com/TomGrobbe/vMenu/releases) to go to the releases page and download it.
+Click [here](https://github.com/TomGrobbe/vChar/releases) to go to the releases page and download it.

 --------

 ## Installation
-Please follow the instructions over at the [vMenu docs](https://docs.vespura.com/vmenu/installation)
+Please follow the instructions over at the [vChar docs](https://docs.vespura.com/vmenu/installation)

 ## Zap Hosting
 If you're using Zap Hosting, you may find that moving the `permissions.cfg` file to the same folder as your `server.cfg` file may not work correctly (it could get reset every time you restart your server).

-If this is the case, leave your `permissions.cfg` file here: `/resources/vMenu/config/permissions.cfg` and add the following to the very top of your server.cfg file: `exec resources/vMenu/config/permissions.cfg` (instead of `exec permissions.cfg`).
+If this is the case, leave your `permissions.cfg` file here: `/resources/vChar/config/permissions.cfg` and add the following to the very top of your server.cfg file: `exec resources/vChar/config/permissions.cfg` (instead of `exec permissions.cfg`).

-You can also use ZAP Hosting's one-click installer for vMenu.
+You can also use ZAP Hosting's one-click installer for vChar.
 Get a ZAP-Hosting server with a 10% lifetime discount [HERE](https://zap-hosting.com/vespura) and make sure to use `Vespura-a-3715` at checkout.

 --------